Explore all our board games! Right here

 • 2 to 3h

-• 1 to 6 player(s)
+• 1 to 6 players

-Shipping from 1.95€ - Free from 60€ (metropolitan France)
+• Shipping costs from €1.95 - Free shipping on orders over €60 (metropolitan France)

 For two hundred years, war waged back and forth across the border between England and Scotland.
 By 1482, the unfortunate town of Berwick-upon-Tweed, once the richest port town in Scotland, had changed hands thirteen times.
 By the time Henry VIII ascended the throne of England in 1509, the fifty-mile-wide stretch of rolling hills and stunning vistas that straddle the border had seen decades of hardship and atrocity.